stevencc92/food-industry-job-scraper/README.md

 | Workday | POST endpoint |
 | SmartRecruiters | Official API |

 Each platform returns different payload structures, which are normalized during processing.
-Job descriptions are fetched and stored at discovery time — available inline for Lever and Ashby, and via a second request for Greenhouse, Workday, and SmartRecruiters.
+Job descriptions are fetched and stored at discovery time, available inline for Lever and Ashby, and via a second request for Greenhouse, Workday, and SmartRecruiters.

 ### 3. Filtering